The Closed Geodetic Game: algorithms and strategies: General results and graph products

-Let us play the game sanctimoniously on $G, G_1, G_2$.
-The vertex sets that will get incremented during the games are $S, S_1, S_2$, respectively.
+We will play the game simultaneously on $G$, $G_1$ and $G_2$.
+The vertex sets that will be constructed during the games are $S$, $S_1$ and $S_2$, respectively.
 We will maintain $S = S_1 \times S_2$.
 The strategy of the first player on $G$ will be derived from the strategies of the first player on $G_1$ and $G_2$.
 The second player will play on $G$, and the corresponding moves will be replicated on $G_1$ and $G_2$.

-Let us understand first how a move is replicated or translated.
-At any point in the game, if a player selects the vertex $(u,v)$ in $G$, we know that $(u,v) \not\in (S)$ at the time of its selection.
-However, by Claim~2, it is possible to have either $u \in (S_1)$ or $v \in (S_2)$, but not both.
+Let us explain first how a move is replicated or translated.
+At any point in the game, if a player selects the vertex $(u,v)$ in $G$, we know that $(u,v) \not\in (S)$ at the time it is selected.
+However, by \Cref{clm-cartesianProductClaim2}, it is possible to have either $u \in (S_1)$ or $v \in (S_2)$, but not both.
 If $u \in (S_1)$, then the selection of $(u,v)$ corresponds to a ``dummy move'' in $G_1$.
 If $u \not\in (S_1)$, then the selection of $(u,v)$ corresponds to selecting $u$ in $G_1$.
 Similarly, one can translate the moves on $G$ to $G_2$.